apidb/ansibledb_api_opensource/README.md

-# ansibledb-opensource
+# ansibledb_api_opensource

-ansibledb-opensource is way to send data from ansible to an api and then read that data.
+ansibledb_api_opensource is way to send data from ansible to an api and then read that data.
 You will need to install the ansibledb-opensource collection from Ansible galaxy and configure it to point to your API server

 This is the API Server that recieves requests from Ansible and also offers an end point to get your data